reedhhw/bridgefy-ios-developer-1/README.md

     transmitter.delegate = self
 ```

 The string "YOUR API KEY" represents a valid API key.
 This is necessary so the transmitter can be started.
-Internet connection is needed at least for the first time the transmitter is instantiated in order to validate the license.
+An Internet connection is needed at least for the first time the transmitter is instantiated in order to validate the license.

 ### 2. Start transmitter